0x0mer/pipipipi/index.md

 And now, for the million dollar question - will we ever know if $\pi^{\pi^{\pi^{\pi}}}$ is an integer?
 Well, even though it would cost a lot, 500 petabytes is not a real physical limit in the sense that it is actually possible to use that much memory.
 We are talking about approximately $2^{59}$ digits in binary, and considering that the best known algorithm for computing digits of $\pi$ is asymptotically $O(n\log(n)^2)$, it would take approximately $2^{71}$ operations to compute the digits, which is, again, not a physical limit on computation as we know it.
+Then, we actually need to perform the exponentiation, and I'm not sure what would be the best approach to that.

 Well, my humble guess is that we probably won't live to see this specific question answered, at least not in this specific way.

 But hey, cheer up, we still got a cool formula that we can try out for $\pi^{\pi^\pi}$: